tamberg/microbit-intro/README.md

 ```

-A more convenient way is to store the names in an array.
+A more compact way to store the same values is an array.

 <img src="images/array-getvalueat.png" width="512" />